madskjeldgaard/softcut-sc/README.md

 > [!NOTE]
 > This project is a work in progress.
 It currently doesn't work.
+If you want to help out, please feel free to submit a PR.

 # Softcut